splunk/observability-workshop/docs/smartagent/k3s.md

     helm repo update
     ```

-Install the Smart Agent Helm chart with the following commands:
+Install the Smart Agent Helm chart with the following commands, do **not** edit this:

 === "Input"